 Dorothea Schlegel began her life as Brendel Mendelssohn on October 24, 1764.
-When she was born her father, Moses Mendelssohn (1729–1786) was thirty-five, employed as a bookkeeper for a silk factory.
-For a decade Mendelssohn had been publishing books and essays in German, and had already begun to be recognized with major academic prizes.
-Fromet (1737–1812) and Moses ultimately became the parents of five more children.
+When she was born her father, Moses Mendelssohn (1729–1786) was 35 and employed as a bookkeeper for a silk factory.
+For a decade Mendelssohn had been publishing books and essays in German, and he had already begun to be recognized with major academic prizes.
+He and his wife Fromet (1737–1812) ultimately became the parents of five more children.

 Friedrich and Dorothea Veit fell in love and apparently became lovers.
 Dorothea pondered long and hard about whether she should divorce Simon Veit.
 Ultimately she decided she would, telling her friends that her marriage had felt like “slavery.”
 The divorce was granted in 1799.
 Simon was given custody of the older boy, Jonas.
-But Dorothea was allowed to raise Philipp, who was then six, until he was thirteen, so long as she did not remarry or convert.
-As for finances, Dorothea would receive four hundred thaler a year, which would restrict her to a far more modest lifestyle than she had ever known.
+But Dorothea was allowed to raise Philipp, who was then six, until he was thirteen, 400 thaler a year, which would restrict her to a far more modest lifestyle than she had ever known.